defined?(super) ignores respond_to_missing?

 It should be a bug.

-Updated by ko1 (Koichi Sasada) almost 5 years ago
+Updated by ko1 (Koichi Sasada) about 5 years ago

 However it is difficult because we can't call